-Dedicated Mobile Personal Injury Attorney for Defective Product Injury Claims
+Dedicated Mobile, AL Personal Injury Attorney for Defective Product Injury Claims

 It is reasonable to expect that products we buy off the shelf at our local stores have been designed, manufactured and tested with quality control measures to make sure they are safe before being offered for sale.
 Yet all too often products are made available that are dangerously defective, and too many times the danger is not made known to the public until one or more persons have been seriously injured or killed.
 One need only look at the dozens of recalls initiated daily by the Consumer Product Safety Commission, the FDA and other agencies to get an idea of how big this problem really is.
 When major corporations and automobile manufacturers decide that saving a few cents to maximize profits is more important than protecting public safety, the legal team at the Law Office of Gary W. Fillingim, L.L.C. stands up to take those corporations head-on and hold them accountable for the suffering and misery they have caused.
 Attorney Gary Fillingim and his staff help people in Mobile and Baldwin County who have been harmed due to a product which was defectively designed, defectively manufactured, or failed to warn the public about possible dangers.